pebreo/angular2-notes/angular1-component-vs-directive.md

 app.config(function($stateProvider) {
     $stateProvider.state('movie', {
+        // the url that is being called by the user or the program
         url: '/movie/:id',

-        // call the movie component and
+        // declare the movie component (like you would declare a directive and
         //  pass the resolve promise contained in movie{} object
         template: '<movie data="$resolve.movie"></movie>',

+        // the $resolve property
         resolve: {
             // the movie object
             movie: function(MovieService, $stateParams){
-                return MovieService.findMovieId($stateParams.id);
+                // we assume thet MovieService follows best practice and returns a promise return MovieService.findMovieId($stateParams.id);
             }
         }